hellowhirl/my-bootcamp-learning/react_notes.md

 3 - add a new component like `<Login>` and call our new method by declaring an object equal to `useContext(UserContext)`

 4 - Finally, upon clicking the button that calls this new event handler method, the Provider will provide a new context ojbect to our component tree.
 Then all consumers will be notified and they will refresh themselves.

+## Consuming multiple contexts

+As our application grows we may want to create different types of context, like a "cart"

+- the concept of a shopping cart is differnt than userContext, so we should create separate context for it

+Just wrap with another `<SomethingContext.Provider>` wrapper where we want to pass down any specific value props

+- then we can go to any child component and consume this other context object